alphagov/government-digital-strategy/source/partials/departmentactions/_action12.md

 {{DEPARTMENTRESPONSE}}
-#Action 01: Departmental and transactional agency boards will include an active digital leader
+#Action 12: Remove legislative barriers which unnecessarily prevent the development of straightforward and convenient digital services

 {div .section}
 <h2>What the departments are doing</h2>